December 22, 2022

 Below are frequently asked questions about VES’s role in the Veteran experience or visit our full list of FAQs at: https://www.ves.com/faqs.

-VES is working directly with the VBA to expedite your compensation and pension (C&P) exam.
+VES is working directly with the Veterans Benefits Administration (VBA) to expedite your compensation and pension (C&P) exam.
 Your exam will be conducted by a professional trained to provide VBA the information they require to properly adjudicate your C&P claim.
-The purpose of having VES conduct your C&P exam is to make it more convenient and closer to the Veteran.
-VES clinicians are trained and certified under strict VA guidelines and these exams are offered at a private facility.
-Your exam will be the same that exam providers would perform at a VA facility.
+Your exam will be the same that exam providers perform at a VA facility.
+The purpose of having VES conduct your C&P exam is to make it more convenient and closer to you.
+VES clinicians are trained and certified under strict VA guidelines.
+Exams are offered at a private facility as close to the Veteran as possible.

 Will my exam include treatment?

-No. The sole purpose of this C&P exam is to evaluate your medical condition for your compensation and pension claim with the VA.
-Our providers will not provide treatment for your condition.
-If you are undergoing a medical emergency or need immediate assistance for a medical issue, please contact a VA hospital or our private medical provider immediately.
+The exam evaluates your medical condition for your compensation and pension claim with Veterans Affairs.
+Our providers will not be providing treatment.
+If you have a medical emergency or need immediate assistance for a medical issue, please contact a VA hospital or private medical provider immediately.

 What records do you have on file for me?